stephenturner/trailprofile/trailprofile.md

 ## Data

 The file [trailprofile.csv](./trailprofile.csv) has the raw data (route name, link, elevation, distance).
-The "Pain 'n Gain" score is the elevation changed normalized by distance - the higher the number, the more net elevation change per mile on average.
+The *Pain 'n Gain* score is the elevation changed normalized by distance - the higher the number, the more net elevation change per mile on average.

 Route | Link | Elevation | Distance | PainNGain
 --- | --- | --- | --- | ---